- AUSVEG SA

 AUSVEG SA’s goals are to ramp up the advocacy effort on behalf of South Australian growers with state and local governments, to ensure they have proper representation on key issues, as well as effective dialogue into the R&D process.

-Mr Brooke-Barnett will extend the strong model for advocacy on industry issues that AUSVEG has established at the national level to South Australian growers.
+Mr Brooke-Barnett extends the strong model for advocacy on industry issues that AUSVEG has established at the national level to South Australian growers.
 AUSVEG has the goal of using its experience in effectively representing grower interests with government and the community to further the development of horticulture in the state.

 - Take up issues with local councils and South Australian government on behalf of AUSVEG SA Members.